davide2894/react-static-business-card/README.md

 - what is a React component
 - what is create-react-app and why it is useful to start a project with it
 - how to organiza components in React

+## How to use
+### Online
+Check out this web page online at https://davide2894.github.io/react-static-business-card/
+### Local setup
+Execute in development mode (with file watch): 'npm start'.

+Execute in production mode (with generation of a single build): 'npm run build'